gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 Play around with the different options and see what you can learn about the samples and model estimates.

 Congratulations!
 That’s your first run through BEAST.
 If you’ve made it this far you deserve a pat on the back and a beer.

+## Here are some brief answers to the questions you contemplated along the way...

+A1: BEAST produced time-trees when *Use Tip Dates* is selected.
+A sample date (known or estimated) will incorporated into the evolutionary analysis at the same time the tree and other parameters are being evaluated by the MCMC chain.
+Think back to Jeff Foster's talk and how he mentioned several times they were using the accumulation of mutations over time to estimate evolutionary relationships and mutation rates between samples at different scales.
+This is exactly what he was talking about.
+The theory behind why this works is based on Kingman's Coalescent...the details of which are beyond the scope of this exercise but [here's] (http://www.sfu.ca/biology/courses/bisc869/869_lectures/MHP_Coalescent.pdf) an easy to understand introduction to the concept if you're interested.